Storage Space and Quota

-All SFU Connect users are given a quota of 5 GB.
-Your mail (all folders, including inbox), contacts, and briefcase files are all a part of this shared space.
+All SFU Mail users are given a quota of 5 GB upon account creation.
+Your mail (all folders, including inbox) and contacts are all a part of this shared space.

 If You Are Reaching Your Quota

 If you have reached or exceeded 88% of your quota, you will normally receive a notification message indicating that your quota has been automatically increased in 1GB increments.
 If you happen to receive the quota warning message (as described below), your quota will be automatically increased within 24 hours.
 No action is required on your part.
 Should you have any questions or wish to request a more substantial quota increase, contact your department's technical support staff or use the IT Services Help Form.